 Understanding Antidepressant Medications Part 1: How to Use Them Safely

-Author: Dr. David Gardner, Professor & Community Psychiatry Research Director, Department of Psychiatry, Dalhousie University
+Author: Dr. David Gardner, Professor & Community Psychiatry Research Director, Department of Psychiatry, Dalhousie University, and Executive Member of the Network

 Critical review: Dr. Soham Rej, Associate Professor and Geriatric Psychiatrist, Department of Psychiatry, McGill University